Master of Professional Studies in Journalism

 Journalism faculty instructor Ben de la Cruz assists student Kolby Ford with a video journalism project.
 (Credit: Serena Kefayeh)

 The curriculum for the MPS in Journalism blends hands-on learning with critical and ethical thinking to prepare students for both current and future news and media careers.

 A key feature of the program is that students are not confined to a traditional track (broadcast, print, online), affording them more opportunities for cross-platform learning, and better preparing them for the expectations of the industry.

 With flexible options for full- or part-time participation and weekday evening classes, the Journalism program enables students to take classes at a pace that suits their needs without interrupting their careers.
 Students may also change the number of courses they take each semester and are not bound by whether they entered the program full-time or part-time.
-Typically, students finish the program in about two calendar years; students who participate in the program full-time can finish in four semesters.
+Typically, students finish the program in about two calendar years; students who participate in the program full-time can finish in four semesters (16 months).

 Students with less industry experience are encouraged to seek out internships and other professional opportunities to apply their learning, gain on-the-job experience, and build their portfolios while completing the program.

 Degree and Grade Requirements

 The degree requires 10 courses (30 credits total) to complete, including:

 - Five core courses (15 credits total): Ethics in Journalism, Reporting and News Writing, Digital Essentials, Video Journalism, and Capstone.

 - Five elective courses (15 credits total): Students can select from a broad range of electives to pursue their interests, hone their skills, and customize their learning experiences.